 CHL5101 - Social Theory and Health

 This course is an introduction to key theoretical contributions of sociology to accounts of health and illness.
 Emphasis will be on a critical analysis of competing discourses on health, including those based on structural functionalism, interpretive perspectives, political economy, social constructionism, feminist perspectives, Foucauldian perspectives, Pierre Bourdieu’s work, sociology of the body and sociology of emotions.
 The focus of discussion will be core concepts of the sociology of health arising from theoretical interpretations of what it means to be healthy or ill in western industrialized nations.
 Concepts include, but are not limited to, the sick role, labelling, lay health beliefs, the experience of illness, medical dominance, the medical industrial complex, social causation of disease, medical social control, medicalization, surveillance medicine, risk, discipline and the body, the social construction of medical knowledge, habitus, capital, and body projects.
-The course, taught by Dr. Peggy McDonough, is offered through the Dalla Lana School of Public Health.
+The course, taught by Dr. Blake Poland, is offered through the Dalla Lana School of Public Health.

 CHL5128 - Intersectionality, Inequity and Public Health